 - Park cleanup and beautification days

-- 0 Fundraising events
+- Fundraising events

-- o Organizing recreational and educational programming
+- Organizing recreational and educational programming

 - Advocating for park improvements

-- Publicizing important park issues
+- O Publicizing important park issues

 Philadelphia Parks & Recreation has a rich tradition of engaged citizens and active park groups.
-Currently there are more than 100 active Friends groups of varying capacity, ranging from large 501(c)(3) organizations with several hundred members to grassroots community entities consisting of a smaller number of committed neighbors.
-PPR promotes all civic engagement and actively works with groups to provide service, resources and training.
+Currently there are more than 100 active Friends groups of varying capacity, ranging from large 501(c)(3) organizations with several hundred members, to grassroots community entities consisting of a smaller number of committed neighbors.
+PPR promotes all civic engagement and actively works with FPC to provide service, resources and training.